agilethought/angularjs-styleguide/README.md

     // and so on
     ```

-### Testing Library
+### Testing Library (narrowed)
 ###### [Style [Y191](#style-y191)]

-  - Use [Jasmine](http://jasmine.github.io/) or [Mocha](http://visionmedia.github.io/mocha/) for unit testing.
+  - Use [Jasmine](http://jasmine.github.io/) for unit testing.

-    *Why?*: Both Jasmine and Mocha are widely used in the AngularJS community.
-Both are stable, well maintained, and provide robust testing features.
+    *Why?*: Jasmine is widely used in the AngularJS community.
+It is  stable, well maintained, and provides robust testing features.

     Note: When using Mocha, also consider choosing an assert library such as [Chai](http://chaijs.com).